kewp/jack/README.md

 # jack

-`jack` uses JSON to describe the layout of your HTML pages, e.g.
+`jack` let's you produce HTML pages using JSON to describe the structure.

+your JSON might look like

 ```json
 {